 Let’s bring it above the solid color adjustment.
 All right then we will hold the ctrl or command-click on the thumbnail of the background copy or let’s name it subject one and this one was destructive.

 Let’s name it subject 1 destructive.
-Press the Ctrl/Command for Win/MAC, click on the thumbnail.
+Press the Ctrl/Command for Win/MAC, and click on the thumbnail.
 Now you can delete it or you can keep it doesn’t really matter.
-Turn the subject 1 off.
+Turn subject 1 off.
 I’m just going to turn it off come back to this one and we’re going to name it subject non-destructive.

-Just click on the mask button, now you have the mask off the same thing.
+Just click on the mask button, and now you have the mask off the same thing.
 I can delete it subsequent destructive we don’t need it I don’t know why I named one but that’s okay.
-Now you select the brush next let’s make the brush a little smaller let’s make it soft and flow and opacity at 100 holds.
+Now you select the brush Next let’s make the brush a little smaller let’s make it soft and flow and opacity at 100 holds.
 Then press alt or option and click on the mask button and then you can paint out the extra areas with black.
 Make sure the foreground color is black, you can just press X to toggle between the foreground and the background.

 Let’s go back and just paint in black in areas and fill up the rest of the areas just like so easy very easy to do.
 Now for the critical areas if you want to find the unit you can also choose the blend mode “overlay” and then decrease the flow to somewhere around 20 to 30 percent.

-To blur it out you can simply take the blur tool and you can blur in the mask hold the alt or option-click on the mask button to show how it looks.
-You can simply blur it out, you can smooth it out and whatever you want you have a mask you can modify it in every way possible.
+To blur it out you can simply take the blur tool and you can blur in the mask and hold the alt or option-click on the mask button to show how it looks.
+You can simply blur it out, you can smooth it out and whatever you want you have a mask you can modify in every way possible.

 Your product is your brand.
-So by taking proper product photo editing service give your product that chance.
-There is no hidden tricks and no secret handshakes that can bring you that.
+So by taking a proper product photo editing service give your product that chance.
+There are no hidden tricks and no secret handshakes that can bring you that.
 But with Clipping World, we can help you with our creativity and determination to achieve that.
 We have 150+ finest designers working with you and we have a 24/7 support system available for you all the time.